ZertES Signature Solution

 Qualified electronic signature (QES)

-A qualified electronic signature is the only type of eSignature granted special legal status, deemed as the legal equivalent to a handwritten signature.
+A qualified electronic signature is the only type of eSignature granted special legal status in EU member states, deemed as the legal equivalent to a handwritten signature.
 It represents the highest standard of eSignature legally recognized in courts.

 Frequently Asked Questions